Start for free

 Migrating From Salesforce to Odoo: A Step-by-Step Guide

-If you’re already using Salesforce but find the costs or limitations too high, you can migrate to Odoo in five simple steps.
-The following steps will help you migrate safely and successfully:
+If you’re already using Salesforce but find the costs or limitations too high, you can plan a move to Odoo in five practical steps:

 Step 1: Audit Your Salesforce Setup